awei01/katsu-site-source/posts/2011-11-21-meet-chris-creative-client-and-fashion-enthusaist.md

 It's about taking it to that next level.
 Remain from getting bored with your style by throwing a pair of [bright blue dress shoe laces](http://www.benjos.com/) on your dark brown wingtips, for example.

-Details, details, details.It's what gets you noticed in all the right ways.On a recent flight to Vegas I was heavily complimented by the flight attendants on my pocket square and again by strangers at the roulette table.Something as simple as a $20 pocket square can make the difference between looking awesome and looking just okay.
+Details, details, details.
+It's what gets you noticed in all the right ways.
+On a recent flight to Vegas I was heavily complimented by the flight attendants on my pocket square and again by strangers at the roulette table.
+Something as simple as a $20 pocket square can make the difference between looking awesome and looking just okay.

 Color.
 Do not fear color.
 Black is for funerals and formal events.
 So many guys reach for blues, whites, and black because that's what's safe.
 I'm not saying that guys need to wear fuscia colored shirts, start off with muted pinks to ease yourself into new colors.